EECA-NZ/AZ-MDP-FUNC-EVROAM-LISTENER-REPO/fetch_evroam_chargingstations/readme.md

 ## How it works

-The function uses a `TimerTrigger` with a cron expression to schedule its executions.
-The cron expression `0 0 0 * * 0` is set to trigger the function weekly, precisely at midnight on Sunday.
+The function uses a `TimerTrigger` with a cron expression to schedule executions.
+The cron expression `0 30 1 * * *` configures the function to run daily.

 ## Functionality